Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 See `'.\sample code\SimulateAndDeploy.ps1'` for an example how to create this file.

 Default value: `$null`
-## 2.18.
+## 2.17.
 GraphOnly
 Try to connect to Microsoft Graph only, ignoring any local Active Directory.

 The default behavior is to try Active Directory first and fall back to Graph.

 Default value: `$false`
-## 2.19.
-CreateRTFSignatures
+## 2.18.
+CreateRtfSignatures
 Should signatures be created in RTF format?

 Default value: `$true`
-## 2.20.
-CreateTXTSignatures
+## 2.19.
+CreateTxtSignatures
 Should signatures be created in TXT format?

 Default value: `$true`
-## 2.21.
-EmbedImagesInHTML
+## 2.20.
+EmbedImagesInHtml
 Should images be embedded into HTML files?

 Outlook 2016 and newer can handle images embedded directly into an HTML file as BASE64 string (`'<img src="data:image/[...]"'`).

 Outlook 2013 and earlier can't handle these embedded images when composing HTML e-mails (there is no problem receiving such e-mails, or when composing RTF or TXT e-mails).

-When setting EmbedimagesInHTML to `$false`, consider setting the Outlook registry value "Send Pictures With Document" to 1 to ensure that images are sent to the recipient (see https://support.microsoft.com/en-us/topic/inline-images-may-display-as-a-red-x-in-outlook-704ae8b5-b9b6-d784-2bdf-ffd96050dfd6 for details).
+When setting EmbedImagesInHtml to `$false`, consider setting the Outlook registry value "Send Pictures With Document" to 1 to ensure that images are sent to the recipient (see https://support.microsoft.com/en-us/topic/inline-images-may-display-as-a-red-x-in-outlook-704ae8b5-b9b6-d784-2bdf-ffd96050dfd6 for details).

 Default value: `$true`
 # 3. Outlook signature path